unisonweb/unison/needs.md

 How do we track the empty namespace?
 I suppose it's just the hash with no joins in the namespace tables?

+Queries need to be made relative to a specific namespace, since given a namespace hash I don't actually know where it's mounted within the root namespace, it might be mounted at several spots.